edixon95/cromwell-test/README.md

 	- Navigate to cromwell.api/
 	- open the .env
 	- Find "MONGODB_URI=mongodb://localhost:27017/cromwell" and replace "mongodb://localhost:27017/cromwell" with your own mongoURI
-	- Make sure you have a table named "users"
+	- Create a table named "users" if you don't have one already

 3. Running the server
 	- Open cromwell.api in the terminal